Temple for Sri Hanuman who emerged from River Thazampudar

 Trouble again and its solution

-He revised his earlier order of the day denying permission and granted permission to hold the “Vishnu deepam”.
+He revised his earlier order of the day denying permission and granting permission to hold the ‘Vishnu deepam’.
 And protection was ordered to avoid any untoward incident.

 Temple and Sannidhis

-These two incidents are proof enough to show the might of Sri Sundra Veera Anjaneya Swamy of Tirupattur and spread of His fame.
-He has large number of devotees from neighboring village and town, even from far away town like Selam, Tiruvannamalai, Vellore etc. Over the years the temple has been renovated with the liberal contributions from these devotees.
-A attractive three tier rajagopuram for the temple was built.
-Kumbhabishekam was performed in the year 1939.
-Sannidhi for Sri Rama, Sita and Lakshmana is very attractive and the processional deities of Sri Rama parivar are mesmerizing beauty.
-A wide corridor around gharbhagraha has been festinated for devotees to make parikrama.
-On Tuesday, Saturday and new moon day the number of devotees are large.
-Sri Ramanavami, Vaikunta Ekadesi, Hanumath Jayanthi are celebrated with all gaiety.
-During Sri Hanumath Jayanthi Sri Anjaneya will play the “Unzal” [swing].
+These two incidents are proof enough to show the might of Sri Sundara Veera Anjaneya Swamy of Tirupattur and the spread of His fame.
+He has a large number of devotees from neighboring villages and towns, even from faraway towns like Selam, Tiruvannamalai, Vellore, etc. Over the years the temple has been renovated with the liberal contributions from these devotees.
+An attractive three-tier rajagopuram for the temple was built.
+Kumbhabishekam was performed in the year 1939. sannidhi for Sri Rama, Sita, and Lakshmana is very attractive and the processional deities of Sri Rama parivar are mesmerizing beauty.
+A wide corridor around Gharbhagraha has been festinated for devotees to make parikrama.
+On Tuesday, Saturday, and New Moon Day the number of devotees is large.
+Sri Ramanavami, Vaikunta Ekadesi, and Hanumath Jayanthi are celebrated with all gaiety.
+During Sri Hanumath Jayanthi Sri Anjaneya will play the ‘Unzal’ [swing].

 Sri Sundara Veera Anjaneya

 The idol of Sri Anjaneya Swamy is about seven feet made of hard granite.
-Swamy is seen is standing posture with both His palms joint in”Anjali Hastha” mudra.
-Lord’s lotus feet are adorning with nupuram and thandai.
+Swamy is seen in a standing posture with both His palms joined in ‘Anjali Hastha mudra’.
+Lord’s lotus feet are adorned with nupur and thandai.
 Lord is wearing the doti in a kacham style.
-An ornamental waist belt is seen in the hip.
+An ornamental waist belt is seen on the hip.
 His bosom is well ornamented with garlands with beads.
-He is wearing necklace close to His neck.
-Both the arms are well decorated with keyur in upper arm and Kankan in wrist.
-He has both His palms joint in “Anjali Hasta” mudra.
-His tail could not be seen from outside but is in the rear, raised till back of His head.
-His straight looking face attracts the attention of His devotees.
+He is wearing a necklace close to His neck.
+Both the arms are well decorated with keyur in the upper arm and kankan in the wrist.
+He has both His palms joined in ‘Anjali Hasta mudra’.
+His tail could not be seen from outside but was in the rear, raised till the back of His head.
+His straight-looking face attracts the attention of His devotees.
 His kesam is neatly tied.
-He is wering kundalam in the ears and it is touching the shoulder.
+He is wearing kundal in the ears and it is touching the shoulder.
 He is wearing karna pushpam in the ears.
-Alluring eyes of the Lord is beaming with compassion, bestowing blessing on His devotees.
+The alluring eyes of the Lord are beaming with compassion, bestowing blessing on His devotees.

 Experience

-Sundara is not only beauty and alluring; it also means enduring even on odds.
-Sri Sundara is here to bless all, show the way to persevere the goal against all odds and come out successful.
+Sundara is not only beautiful and alluring; it also means enduring even on odds.
+Sri Sundara is here to bless all, show the way to persevere in the goal against all odds, and come out successful.

 KINDLY RECORD YOUR VIEWS